About our text analysis data science software

 We provide dozens of multilingual, text mining, data science, human annotation, and machine-learning features.
 DiscoverText offers a range of simple to advanced cloud-based software tools empowering users to quickly and accurately evaluate large amounts of text data.
-Our users work via a point and click graphical user interface in web browsers to sort unstructured free text common in market research, as well as associated metadata, also found in customer feedback platforms, CRMs, chats, email, large scale HR or other open-ended answers on surveys, public comment to government agencies, Twitter, RSS feeds, and other forms of text data.
-DiscoverText is GSA-approved small business through 2024.
-Read more than 100 authenticated Capterra reviews to find out why we are ranked #1 by Predictive Analytics Today for text, metadata, and Twitter data analysis and trusted by hundreds of academic research groups.
-Students and professors get free access and training for the 2021-2022 academic year.
+Our users work via a point and click graphical user interface in web browsers to sort unstructured free text common in market research, as well as associated metadata, also found in customer feedback platforms, CRMs, chats, email, large scale HR, customer satisfaction, or other open-ended answers on surveys, public comment to government agencies, Twitter, RSS feeds, and other forms of text data.
+DiscoverText is GSA-approved software provided by a small business.
+Students and professors get free access, training, and project support directly from the founder.
+Find out why we are ranked #1 by Predictive Analytics Today for text, metadata, and Twitter data analysis.

 Collect, clean, and analyze text data

 Unstructured text data is messy